 You will gain an understanding of some of the basic installation and servicing principles required in the plumbing industry and get an insight into the working environment in which a plumber might be expected to operate.

-Achieve at least 1 National 5 at C or above in Maths, English, ICT or a science.
+Achieve at least 1 National 5 at C or above and 4 National 4 awards with at least one being from Maths, English, or a science.
 If you are currently working towards these grades you may still apply, subject to you passing the required grades.

 Applicants must also:

 - Display a passion for a career in plumbing and heating during application and interview.

 - Demonstrate the ability to work at SCQF level 5.

 - Be motivated and have a good timekeeping and attendance history.